 Although the stainless steel should be resistant to corrosion, it might rust.
 However, it is rare to see rust on a stainless steel pan, but rusting might occur if the stainless steel pan is free of nickel.

-Pans that don’t contain nickel will rust, as nickel prevents rusting and is an essential feature in stainless alloy.
+Pans that don’t contain nickel will rust, as nickel prevents rusting and is an essential feature in the stainless alloy.

 Moreover, the quality of the steel might impact cookware rusting; the steel must contain 16% chromium to resist rusting effectively.